 Clothing: Plan what you will wear.
 At an interview your appearance needs to be smart but at the same time it is important for you to be comfortable.
 Don’t underestimate the importance of clean shoes, well ironed clothes, smart haircut and tidy appearance.

 The impression you create in the first 60 seconds can be very important in creating the right rapport between you and the interviewer(s):

-- Be courteous and friendly towards everyone you meet – anyone may be assessing you, including the receptionist you report to first.
+- Be courteous and friendly towards everyone you meet – anyone may be assessing you, including the receptionist.

 - Remember to switch your phone off as soon as you arrive at the interview.

-- If you are a smoker, make sure you have mints or spray to remove the tobacco smell long before you enter the building – the smell lingers.
+- If you are a smoker, make sure you have mints or spray to remove the tobacco smell long before you enter the building – it lingers and can be off-putting.

 - Make an effort to present a confident appearance and greet the interviewer(s) with a firm handshake.